Skip to content

 An organisational strategy should be:

-• Flexible: a strategy may need to be adapted to changing economic circumstances, evolving industry standards, or technological shifts.
+• Flexible: A strategy may need to be adapted to changing economic circumstances, evolving industry standards, or technological shifts.

-• Measurable: it’s essential that the business can track its progress through quantifiable milestones.
+• Measurable: It’s essential that the business can track its progress through quantifiable milestones.

 • Regularly reviewed: companies should revisit their organisational strategy on an agreed-upon timeframe to align it with current business goals.

-• Realistic but challenging: an organisational strategy should be based on what is achievable, but with stretch goals to motivate and inspire the workforce.
+• Realistic but challenging: An organisational strategy should be based on what is achievable, but with stretch goals to motivate and inspire the workforce.

-• Intentional: the strategy should be focused and specific, allowing employees to easily understand what they need to do and how to do it.
+• Intentional: The strategy should be focused and specific, allowing employees to easily understand what they need to do and how to do it.

 Types of Organisational Strategy